psrpinto/paymill-bundle/Resources/doc/setup.md

 );
 ```

-If you wish to use the included *Credit Card form*, you'll have to tell *assetic* about this bundle:
+Finally, you need to tell *Assetic* about this bundle:

 ```yml
 // app/config.yml